Why most 30 day habit challenge frameworks fall apart by day 12

 Should I tell others about my 30 day challenge?

 Tell one to two people who will check in on you, but avoid large public announcements.
-Research on goal accountability shows that participants who sent weekly progress reports to a friend achieved significantly more of their goals than those who kept goals private [7].
-However, broadcasting to large audiences can create premature satisfaction from the announcement alone.
+Research found that participants who combined written goals, action commitments, and friend accountability achieved significantly more of their goals than those who kept goals private [7].
+Broadcasting to large audiences can create premature satisfaction from the announcement alone, without the structured follow-through that drives actual completion.

 References